Prominent Chefs Oppose Baker In Major Gay Rights Case

 The case pits the rights of a gay couple against baker Jack Phillips’ religious objections to same-sex marriage.
 The case will be argued on Dec.
 5.

-Phillips owns the Masterpiece Cakeshop in Lakewood.
+Phillips owns the Masterpiece Cakeshop in suburban Denver.
 In 2012, he told Charlie Craig and David Mullins that he would not make a cake for a same-sex wedding.

 The couple complained to the Colorado Civil Rights Commission that Phillips violated the state’s anti-discrimination law.
 Phillips lost at every step in the legal process before the Supreme Court agreed in June to hear his case.